Ghost990/Seriyal/Pods/Target Support Files/Pods-Seriyal-2/Pods-Seriyal-2-acknowledgements.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Sync

-Licensed under the **MIT** license

-> Copyright (c) 2016 Hyper Interaktiv
-> Copyright (c) 2016 3lvis
->
-> Permission is hereby granted, free of charge, to any person obtaining
-> a copy of this software and associated documentation files (the
-> "Software"), to deal in the Software without restriction, including
-> without limitation the rights to use, copy, modify, merge, publish,
-> distribute, sublicense, and/or sell copies of the Software, and to
-> permit persons to whom the Software is furnished to do so, subject to
-> the following conditions:
->
-> The above copyright notice and this permission notice shall be
-> included in all copies or substantial portions of the Software.
->
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
-> EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
-> MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-> IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
-> CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
-> TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
-> SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## UIImageColors